PREVENTING PIPELINE CORROSION WITH CHEMICAL INJECTION

 Corrosion can be one of the primary causes of problems in oil and natural gas pipelines.
-As oil and gas pipeline materials react with highly corrosive media (H2S, CO2 and water), the structural integrity of the pipeline can be degraded, potentially leading to leaks, fractures, and potentially catastrophic failures.
-To combat corrosion, many pipeline owners/operators utilize chemical injection methodologies, where a precisely controlled amount of corrosion inhibitor is injected into the pipeline or well site.
+As oil and gas pipeline materials react with highly corrosive media (H2S, CO2, brackish water, etc.), the structural integrity of the pipeline may be degraded, potentially leading to leaks, fractures, and potentially catastrophic events.
+To protect pipelines from corrosion, many operators utilize chemical injection systems, where a precisely controlled amount of corrosion inhibitor chemical is injected directly into the pipeline or wellbore.

 Carbon steel is commonly used in oil and gas pipelines due to its strength, toughness, and ability to withstand temperature changes.
-Steel, however, is subject to corrosion triggered by the presence of water, carbon dioxide, hydrogen sulfide, and other elements present in soil, air, and the product being carried in the pipeline.
+Carbon steel, however, is subject to corrosion triggered by the presence of water, carbon dioxide, hydrogen sulfide, and other elements present in the product being pumped in the pipeline.

 Carbon dioxide (CO2), for example, is an acidic compound often present in natural gas and crude oil.
 It becomes particularly corrosive when dissolved in water, leading to pitting and other types of corrosion.

-Hydrogen sulfide (H2S) is formed from decomposing organic matter and produces an offensive “rotten egg” odor.
-It occurs naturally in some groundwater and is often found in wells drilled in shale or sandstone, or near petroleum deposits.
+Hydrogen sulfide (H2S) is formed from either decomposing organic matter or from bacteria consuming naturally occurring petroleum and produces an offensive “rotten egg” odor in low concentrations.
+It occurs naturally in some groundwater and may be found in wells drilled for oil or natural gas.
 When combined with water, it forms sulfuric acid (H2SO4), a strongly corrosive acid.

 The presence of corrosive elements can be influenced by temperature, flow velocity, and surface condition of the steel.
 For example, temperature reductions can result in condensation of water and hydrocarbons, producing higher levels of CO2 and H2S and a more corrosive environment.
 Higher velocities can lead to increased turbulence and accelerated corrosion.
 Steel that is scored or damaged presents more opportunities for corrosion to attack weakened areas of pipelines.